w3f/polkadot-wiki/docs/learn/how-to/rebond-tokens.md

 * * *

 If you unbonded your tokens but changed your mind, you can rebond them before the unbonding period is over through the  "**Network** "  **> "Staking**"  **> "**[**Account page**](https://polkadot.js.org/apps/#/staking-async/actions)" on the Polkadot Developer Interface.
-This extrinsic is issued by the **controller or staking proxy** account.
+This extrinsic is issued by the **stash or staking proxy** account.

-!!! warning "ATTENTION"

-    Controller accounts are being deprecated.
-You can still use existing ones for now, but creating new ones is no longer possible.

-    It is recommended to set your stash account as its own controller (described in [this article](change-controller-account.md)) and create a staking proxy to obtain the same benefits and greater flexibility.
+!!! tip "GOOD TO KNOW"

+    Controller accounts have been removed from staking.
+Staking actions are now signed by your stash account or, optionally, a staking proxy that can act on its behalf with added flexibility.

     Check out the article on [creating a proxy account](create-proxy-account.md) for more information.